SOFTS-Raw sugar futures slip; cocoa, coffee also down

 * "The surge in oil prices has failed to lend support of late despite it making ethanol production more attractive," Commerzbank said in a note.

-* Brazil's center-south sugar production rose 8.54% in the first half of September compared to last year, totaling 3.12 million metric tonnes, data from industry group UNICA showed earlier this week.
+* Brazil's centre-south sugar production rose 8.54% in the first half of September compared with last year, totalling 3.12 million metric tons, data from industry group UNICA showed earlier this week.

 COCOA